A Variational Inequality Perspective on Generative Adversarial Networks: Optimization of Variational Inequalities (batch setting)

 Note that, even in the \emph{unconstrained case}, this method is intrinsically different from Nesterov's momentum\footnote{\citet[\S7.2]{sutskever2013training} showed the equivalence between ``standard momentum'' and Nesterov's formulation.}~\citep[Eq.~2.2.9]{yurii1983introductory} because of this lookahead step for the gradient computation:

 Nesterov's method does not converge when trying to optimize~\eqref{eq:simple_bilienar}.
-One intuition explaining why \emph{extrapolation} provides better convergence properties than the standard gradient method comes from Euler's method framework (see for instance \citep{atkinson2003introduction} for more details on that topic).
-Actually, if we consider a first order approximation of $\vomega_{t+1/2}$, we have $\vomega_{t+1/2} \approx \vomega_{t+1} + o(\eta)$ and consequently, the update step~\eqref{eq:update_step_extrapolation} is close to an \emph{implicit method} step:
+One intuition of why \emph{extrapolation} has better convergence properties than the standard gradient method comes from Euler's integration framework.
+Indeed, to first order, we have $\vomega_{t+1/2} \approx \vomega_{t+1} + o(\eta)$ and consequently, the update step~\eqref{eq:update_step_extrapolation} can be interpreted as a first order approximation to an \emph{implicit method} step: